Nobody expected a tsunami: Khattar on rising COVID-19 cases | Health

 In response to a query, the BJP leader said there was a rush of patients from Delhi in cities like Gurgaon, Faridabad, Sonipat, and now Ambala.

+He said though this had put the state's health infrastructure under strain, the government will treat everyone, irrespective of the place one is coming from.

-He also advised patients with mild or moderate symptoms not to rush to hospitals unless doctors treating them “strongly advise so”.
+He also advised patients with mild or moderate symptoms not to rush to hospitals unless doctors treating them "strongly advise so" Khattar reiterated that there was no shortage of oxygen and that the Centre had raised the state's daily quota of the life-saving gas.

+As there is large requirement of tankers to transport oxygen, he said the industry has been asked for help.

+"A suggestion has come and we are talking to the industry about the possibility of using empty LPG gas cylinders for oxygen supply if we make minor alterations like changing their nozzles," he said.

 PTI SUN VSD SRY